 What if the remedies don’t work?

-Now if you’ve tried all the above remedies, and your bloating continues to persist for days, or even weeks, then your doctor should be informed.
-This is because persistent bloating may be a sign of a serious health issue, especially if persistent bloating is accompanied by symptoms such as appetite changes, diarrhoea, weight loss, and severe abdominal pains.
+Now if you’ve tried all the above remedies, and your bloating continues to persist for days or even weeks, then your doctor should be informed.
+This is because persistent bloating may be a sign of a serious health issue, especially if persistent bloating is accompanied by symptoms such as appetite changes, diarrhea, weight loss, and severe abdominal pains.